Dear readers of ADxS.org, please forgive the disruption.

 Metadoxine for ADHD

-Metadoxine (pyridoxine-pyrrolidone carboxylate; pyridoxol L-2-pyrrolidone-5-carboxylate).
+Metadoxin (pyridoxine pyrrolidone carboxylate; pyridoxol L-2-pyrrolidone-5-carboxylate).

-Metadoxine is an ion pair salt of pyridoxine (vitamin B6) and 2-pyrrolidone-5-carboxylate (PCA, L-PGA).1
+Metadoxine is an ion-pair salt of pyridoxine (vitamin B6) and 2-pyrrolidone-5-carboxylate (PCA, L-PGA).1

 Metadoxine is currently being researched for the treatment of ADHD.2